MetPX/sarracenia/doc/Admin.rst

  - Exchanges are managed by the administrator, and not any user.
  - Alice can only post data that she is publishing (it will refer back to her)

-Cannot create any exchanges or other queues not shown above.
+Alice cannot create any exchanges or other queues not shown above.

 Rabbitmq provides the granularity of security to restrict the names of objects, but not their types.
 Thus, given the ability to create a queue named q_Alice,